batuff/Survival/README.md

 #### Setting the environment

 In order to run the program, the user has to set a couple of environment variables.
 The BASH script `setenv.sh` automates this procedure.
-In the script the user has to define the folder where the program is installed in the variable `$install_folder`.
+In the script the user has to define the variable `$install_folder` to the install folder where the program is located.

 #### Running the program